wsumfest/Math127Project1/README.md

         &nbsp;&nbsp;&nbsp;&nbsp;"Unit tests for our classes"<br/>

 To run the testing suite for this repo, cd into the algorithms folder and run "make test".

+To test the effeciency of mutate over threads, change the permission of mutate_simulations.sh (chmod u+x mutate_simulations.sh).
+Then run the script.
+It will create a repository "simulations" with csv files logging the simulation.